Dissolution of the

 Recipients of Land Donations –

-The Stewardship Council provides property tax neutrality payments to counties where fee title has been conveyed to those entities that generally are exempt from property taxes.
-Stewardship Council staff has discussed with a representative from your county our dissolution process and the need to finalize tax neutrality agreements and payments prior to our sunset.
+The Stewardship Council has provided property tax neutrality payments to counties where fee title has been conveyed to those entities that generally are exempt from property taxes.